-We have all been bored.
-We have all been trapped in monotony.
+We have all been bored, trapped in monotony.
 We have all dreamt of escape.
-In our minds we can construct fantastic worlds to break us out of routine and take us away to our own private paradise.
+Our minds construct fantastic worlds to break us out of routine, taking us to our own private paradise.
 But eventually we have to come back.
 We always have to come back.

-Form is an exploration of escapism and daydreaming, taking the audience on a very visually imaginative journey through different environments all created out of chairs, tables and 15,000 paper balls.
-Five male performers portray five office workers, all happily oppressed by routine; except one.
+Form is a non-verbal, physical journey of escape and daydreaming, taking the audience on a stunning visual voyage through environments created out of tables, stationary and 20,000 paper balls.
+Three performers portray office workers happily oppressed by routine, except one.

 You can watch the trailer for Form by clicking here.

 Shakespeare wrote many plays in his time, some good, others very good, some humorous, others… tradgedous?
 But there is one play that doesn’t fall into any one of these catergories, one play that is not known to many and debated amongst the few that are aware of its existence.
 That’s where we (Rendered Retina) come in because we are going to show you Timon of Athens complete with: music, laughter, a box and a whole host of hats.
 There isn’t a definitive answer to what kind of play this is, but thing is for certain, you are in for an experience like no other!
 Quotes from audience members include:

 “Very clever, funny and well performed.
 The first time I’ve seen this play, and I’m sure if I see it again it will pale in comparison”

 “Truly excellent, what a talented trio.
 It had it all- verbal, physical and musical comedy with serious bits too.
 Shakespeare would be proud, best I’ve seen at The Dell”

 You can watch clips from the show by clicking the links below: